WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 ---

 # Goals for today
-* Part 1: Learning about supercomputers and Milton.
+* Part 1: Learning about supercomputers and research computing at WEHI.
 * Part 2: Logging on and exploring the Linux Environment.
 * Part 3: Learning about software modules and the batch job submission system.
 * Part 4: Submitting test jobs.